 |$TICK||Tick count (from Windows GetTickCount)|

-Sample of the output is depicted bellow:
+A sample of the output is depicted below:

-You can find the sample use-case here
+You can find the sample use case here

 To place a function breakpoint, go to